Sign in to continue

 2. Adjust the size, page orientation, and margins.
 Click "Convert File(s)".

-TIFF and PDF are two of the most popular file formats used to store and share documents.
+TIFF and PDF are two of the most popular formats utilized to store and share documents.
 So, which is better for you?

 FeatureTIFFPDF

-Primary UseHD image storage and editing.Document distribution and presentation.
+Primary UseHD storage and editing.Paperless document distribution and presentation.

-Image QualityHigh-quality with minimal data loss.Good, but depends on compression settings.
+Image QualityHigh-quality with minimal data loss.Good, but depends on the settings.

 File SizeGenerally larger.Can be optimized for smaller sizes.

-Multi-page SupportYes, can store multiple images in a single file.Yes, inherently designed for multi-page documents.
+Multi-page SupportYes, can store multiple photos in a single file.Yes, inherently designed for multi-page documents.

 EditingFlexible for image editing, compatible with high-end software.Limited, but supports annotations and form-filling.

-Content TypesPrimarily images.Text, images, vector graphics, forms, and multimedia.
+Content TypesPrimarily images.Text, vector graphics, forms, and multimedia.

 Security FeaturesLimited.Robust (password protection, encryption, digital signatures).